-You can look up comparable properties on your own to complete the steps above, but it may be easier to reach out to your realtor, Kristin Vaughan at Cornerstone Home Lending, Inc., says.
+You can look up comparable properties on your own to complete the steps above, but it may be easier to reach out to your realtor.

-- Talk with your realtor about pulling five comparable sales to show the county what your property is actually worth. - · Ask your realtor if they think an appeal is worth it.
+- Talk with your realtor about pulling five comparable sales to show the county what your property is actually worth. - Ask your realtor if they think an appeal is worth it.